 Regarding the workmanship I have to concede that there is inconsistency in the quality of Six Moon products.
 I suppose the owner takes a certain amount of pride in having these things made in the USA, but the flaws I've personally seen in the products strongly suggest at least one novice is let loose constructing these things.

 Fortunately I was able to buy mine from an authorized retailer in Portland, Oregon, (The Mountain Shop) so I set it up and spent a long time checking every seam and stitch.
 My flaw was an errant snip of the scissor that created a 2-mm hole in a very non-critical corner of the bathtub floor—easy to fix with seam seal and the 5% price reduction clinched the deal.

 I owned an earlier version of this tent that used…

 Price Paid: $180

-Anyway this is an awesome tent and I don't see why it is not listed under the 3-season tents just like gossamer gear tents are?
-Plenty of room, not the easiest to setup, but with a little practice that is resolved.
-Just like all single wall tents you will have some condensation at different times.
+Plenty of room, not the easiest to set up, but with a little practice that is resolved.
+Just like all single-wall tents you will have some condensation at different times.

 Bottom line is for about a pound and a half this is fantastic and I tried over and over to get my wife to put a zipper in mine (she wouldn't let me touch her sewing machine), so in the end I sold mine.